What Is The Court Of Protection?

-The Court of Protection was set up to safeguard the interests of people who lack the mental capacity to take decisions for themselves.
+The Court of Protection was set up to safeguard the interests of people who lack the mental capacity to take decisions for themselves under the Mental Capacity Act.

 It has the power to: